 Our four-point testing starts with individuals with at least one impairment using assistive technology who examine pages and functions of each website and/or mobile application for the guidelines as defined by WCAG 2.0 A/AA.
 A Subject Matter Expert then reviews each outcome during the second pass testing, answering deferred questions, ensuring accuracy and adding their input as needed.
 These manual results are then married with the results from our automated testing output, creating two comprehensive reports which are again reviewed for accuracy by a senior programmer, ultimately giving our clients in-depth, real-world results.

 WCAG 2.0 Implementation

 WCAG 2.0 is a series of measurable Web guidelines published by the W3C’s Web Accessibility Initiative (WAI) which explains to developers and authors how to make Web content accessible to people with disabilities.
-The guidelines consist of four principals:
+The guidelines consist of four principles:

 - Perceivable: Available through sight, hearing, or touch

 - Operable: User interface and navigation must be operable and compatible with keyboard or mouse

 - Robust: As technologies and user agents evolve, the content needs to remain accessible.